National Police Remembrance Day

 Community Supporting Police provide emergency accommodation for Police and their families.
 All residences have been made available by the Queensland Police Service to provide emergency accommodation to police and their immediate families in times of crisis and trauma.

-Currently, CSP manages five units, 2 at Bowen Hills, Woolloongabba, Annerley and Toowong.
+Currently, CSP manages four units, 2 at Bowen Hills, Woolloongabba, Annerley and Toowong.

 Community fund-raising is central to the success of the CSP, and community support is available in many ways.